Kokkola: Languages

 The city of Kokkola is officially bilingual, with both Finnish and Swedish as official languages.
-As of 2024, the majority of the population, persons, spoke Finnish as their first language.
+The majority of the population, persons, spoke Finnish as their first language.
 The number of Swedish speakers was persons of the population.
 Foreign languages were spoken by of the population.
 As English and Swedish - or Finnish for Swedish speakers - are compulsory school subjects, functional bilingualism or trilingualism acquired through language studies is not uncommon.

 Kokkola marks the northernmost settlement area of the Swedish-speakers (Fenno-Swedish) on the western coast of Finland.
 The Swedish-speaking inhabitants of Kokkola are spread unevenly around Kokkola: Whereas the centre of the city is bilingual, the majority of the villages around Kokkola mostly speak Swedish.
 The districts which were consolidated in 2009 are, however, pure Finnish-speaking areas.

 At least 30 different languages are spoken in Kokkola.
-The most common foreign languages are Russian (0.7%), Ukrainian (0.6%), English (0.4%) and Arabic (0.4%).
+The most common foreign languages are Ukrainian (0.9%), Russian (0.8%), English (0.4%) and Chinese (0.4%).